Christians: Early usage

-The earliest occurrences of the term in non-Christian literature include Josephus, referring to "the tribe of Christians, so named from him;" Pliny the Younger in correspondence with Trajan; and Tacitus, writing near the end of the 1st century.
+The earliest occurrences of the term in non-Christian literature include Josephus, referring to "the tribe of Christians, so named from him;" Pliny the Younger in correspondence with Trajan; and Tacitus, writing at the beginning of the 2nd century.
 In the Annals he relates that "by vulgar appellation [they were] commonly called Christians" and identifies Christians as Nero's scapegoats for the Great Fire of Rome.

 Nazarenes

-Another term for Christians which appears in the New Testament is "Nazarenes".
+Another term for Christians which appears in the New Testament is Nazarenes.
 Jesus is named as a Nazarene in Matthew 2:23, while Paul is said to be Nazarene in Acts 24:5.
 The latter verse makes it clear that Nazarene also referred to the name of a sect or heresy, as well as the town called Nazareth.